 Advantages of Using the Alligator

-There are several benefits of using the Alligator indicator.
-First, you don’t need to do the calculations yourself.
-Second, the indicator is derived from the moving average, which is one of the best-used indicators in the market.
+There are several benefits of using the Alligator indicator, and You don’t need to do the calculations yourself.
+The indicator is derived from the moving average, which is one of the best-used indicators in the market.

 The alligator is one of the most popular indicators by Bill Williams.
-It has colourful names like the jaw, lips, and teeth.
+It has colorful names like the jaw, lips, and teeth.
 As a trader, you should spend time learning about the indicator.

-You should also practice and tweak the periods to tailor it to your trading strategy.
+You should also practice and tweak in a demo account the periods to tailor it to your trading strategy.